 Chris Brock - Young family guy.
 Gympie resident who has threatened Randal over the last few years with joining the ride.
 In 2015, Chris delivers.
 Works long and hard in the furnishing industry.
 Training seriously.
 Inspired by the research facility tour in February, Chris rode up Mt Cootha that very afternoon.
 Has Cunningham's Gap in his sights.
 Makes good promotion videos.

 Ivor Ablitt - What else can you say about this chap?
 True Pommy gentleman that is a known raffle supporter.
 Doting Grand dad.
 Living the dream in Caloundra.
 Goes for 90 km training rides after work.
 Wants motel rooms to himself so he can watch football (soccer) matches all night.
 Dreadful snorer.
-Married to a genuine English Rose.
+Married to a genuine Irish Rose.
 Moonlights as restaurant critic.
 Sees Cunningham's Gap as more of a time trial rather than a challenge.
 Rapidly becoming a B2B fixture.
 Renowned Marsh Street, Armidale photographer.

 Mark Driver - Earmarked as the other 'bad smell' that will form the rear guard.
 Apparently natters on like 'an old woman playing cards'.
 Looks forward to continuing the strong traditions established for B2B.
 Uses magic words when replacing tyres and tubes.
-Lead the cavalry charge to the Royal Hotel in Tenterfield in 2014.
+Led the cavalry charge to the Royal Hotel in Tenterfield in 2014.
 B2B sign language proponent.
 Partners Randal in his 5th B2B.
 Photo taken somewhere in England.

 Kev Irle - Another B2B tragic.
 Along with Alanah and Ivor, Kev with have a B2B hat trick once this one is over.
 Has yet to learn that Breakaway is a position on a Rugby team.
 Has used effective crowd funding techniques.
 Lab tested pyjamas as cycling gear.
 Plays masters soccer with Ivor.
 Drifts between the rear guard and mid field on the ride.
 Loves battered inner city restaurants.
 One of the Marsh Street Fab Four.